vladimir171/-Final-Project-Assessment-for-Scalefocus-Academy/README.md

 ```
 After this we install the recomended plugins and wait for them to finish

-### Installing the Kubernetes plugin and configuration
+### Installing the Kubernetes plugin and configuration in Jenkins